ziryge/supernova/README.md

 SuperNova AI is designed to work with Ollama for local inference, with these key features:

 1. Uses Ollama for local model inference without API costs
-2. Enhanced browser agent with real web browsing capabilities
+2. Enhanced browser agent with real web browsing capabilities using DuckDuckGo
-3. Intuitive Streamlit UI for easier interaction
+3. Modern ChatGPT-like UI with dark theme and improved contrast
 4. Configured to work with llama3 models by default
-5. Transparent thinking process visualization
+5. Transparent thinking process visualization in real-time
+6. Image generation capabilities (with Stability AI or DALL-E when API keys are provided)
+7. Data visualization tools for creating charts and graphs
+8. Voice interface for speech-to-text and text-to-speech
+9. Built-in code editor with syntax highlighting and execution
+10. File management system for creating and editing files

 ## Hosting Options